shawnthompson/aaact-aatia.github.io/content/learning/en/gc-workplace-accessibility-passport-overview-may-5.md

 ---
 passportSection: true
-title: GC Workplace Accessibility Passport- Overview- May 5 - Cancelled
+title: GC Workplace Accessibility Passport- Overview- May 5
-otherLanguageTitle: Aperçu - Passeport pour l’accessibilité en milieu de travail du gouvernement du Canada - 5 mai - annulé
+otherLanguageTitle: Aperçu - Passeport pour l’accessibilité en milieu de travail du gouvernement du Canada - 5 mai
 description: >-
   We regret to inform you that the May 5, 2025 session has been cancelled.
 We apologize for any inconvenience this may cause.
 However, we are pleased to